Flourless Cookies

 How I store these (and yes, they freeze)

 Room temperature: I keep mine in an airtight container for 3-4 days.
-They get denser and chewier as they sit, which I actually prefer on day 2 when the chocolate flavor concentrates.
-After about 4 days, the texture starts getting too firm for my taste.
+They get denser and chewier as they sit, which I actually prefer.
+Day 2 is my favorite, when the chocolate flavor concentrates and the texture firms up just right.
+After about 4 days, they start getting too hard for my taste.

 Freezer: I freeze these regularly.
 Let them cool completely, then stack between sheets of parchment paper in a freezer bag.
 They keep well for about 2 months.
-To thaw, I set them out at room temperature for 15-20 minutes or microwave for 10 seconds.
-They won’t taste quite as good as fresh, but they’re close.
+To thaw, I set them out at room temperature for about an hour (15-20 minutes if you’re impatient, but the center stays a little cold).
+A quick 10-second microwave works too.
+Reader Quinn discovered that pulling them out a minute early before freezing keeps the center even fudgier after thawing, and I’ve started doing the same thing.

 About the Author